 Kaye also assists in the search and rescue for missing persons with her trailing dog, Julot.
 Recently she has combined art and search work by writing, illustrating and publishing a children’s book entitled Stop and Stay Put: A Guide to SAFER Adventures Outdoors.

 I love being outdoors in nature, and I love dogs.
 Both nourish me, relax me, and bring me tranquility.
 Both are varied and full of endless surprises.
 Both have motion and action.
 This movement–whether from shadows, light, wind or muscle–is something I attempt to capture in my art.

 Colors, shapes and sound stimulate ideas in me.
 I react viscerally to the beauty of light as it mixes and weaves and pushes and pulls colors as the colors influence each other.

-My favorite media are oils and encaustics.
+My favorite media are oils and encaustics (fused beeswax).
 Oil paints can quickly capture the changing natural light when painting outdoors, offer rich colors, and are versatile from fine detail to expansive gesture.
-Encaustics offer great potential for layering, texture and surprises.
+Encaustics offer great potential for layering, texture and wonderful luminescence.
 The smell of beeswax brings nature indoors for me.